Baron010/baron-discord-link-bot/README.md

 # discord-link-bot

-link bot is using by some discord server that do not allow members to create an invitaion link by themselves, but throw a bot command which like "link", "رابط" or "invite" etc ..
+link bot is using by some discord server that do not allow members to create an invitation link by themselves, but throw a bot command which like "link", "رابط" or "invite" etc ..

 # what's the new about this one